dbursy/github-final-project/README.md

 # github-final-project
+This is the final project for the **Getting started with Git and GitHub** course.

+---

 **A calculator that calculates simple interest given principal,** annual rate of interest and time period in years.

 **Input:**<br>